-The actions of staff if there is a fire are likely to be crucial to their safety and that of other people in the premises.
+In the event of a fire the actions of staff are likely to be crucial to their safety and that of other people in the premises.
 All staff should receive basic fire safety induction training and attend refresher sessions at pre-determined intervals.

 You should ensure that all staff and contractors are told about the emergency plan and are shown the escape routes.

 The training should take account of the findings of the fire risk assessment and be easily understood by all those attending.
 It should include the role that those members of staff will be expected to carry out if a fire occurs.
+This may vary in large premises, with some staff being appointed as fire marshals or being given some other particular role for which additional training will be required.